Visitor vs travel insurance: the real difference

 Visitor insurance = coming to Canada

-Visitor insurance covers someone who is not on a Canadian provincial health plan while they’re in Canada — visiting parents and grandparents, tourists, or new immigrants in the provincial waiting period.
+Visitor insurance covers someone who is not on a Canadian provincial health plan while they’re in Canada — visiting parents and grandparents, tourists, or newcomers not yet enrolled in OHIP.
 It fills the gap left because OHIP and its equivalents don’t cover visitors.

 Travel medical = leaving Canada